kunal021/gmail/README.md

 ## Getting Started

-First of all clone this repo or download it.Open it in any code editor.
+First, fork the repo and then clone it or download it.
 Open it in any code editor.
+To run the development serve execute the below command.

 ```bash